DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/README.md

 - DSpace 7: [http://localhost:8080/spring-rest](http://localhost:8080/spring-rest)

 ## 6. Stopping DSpace
 To stop DSpace, the following command can be run.
-The image will be retained in a stopped state.
+The containers will be retained in a stopped state.
+Any code or configuration changes that you made to your containers will be retained.
 ```
 docker-compose -p d6 stop
 ```

 You can destroy the images with the following command.
-This command will be necessary to run if you change the compose file that you are using.
+Any code changes that you have made within the containers will be lost.
+The code directories will be refreshed from the docker images on recreation.
+Note that the contents of the assetstore, database, and solr repositories will be persisted as docker volumes.

 ```
 docker-compose -p d6 down